seeditsolution/pythonprogram/README.md

 # pythonprogram

-it is a new python program
+It is a new python program
-its help for beginners
+It's help for beginners
 #python
 #beginners
 #code